StetsonMathCS/sand/README.md

 - There is an important feature which helps to improve the quality of work by giving reviews/rate for tutors.

+-The direct massage can be added and that will allow students to communicate with their tutors.

 **Web Automation Test**
 - Partially Completed Tests to review functionality of the webapp.
 Needs finalized test cases.
 - To test locally, follow these steps...